-For purposes of the Consolidated Statements of Cash Flows and Consolidated Balance Sheets, we consider all short-term investments that have original maturities of less than three months to be cash equivalents.
-Investments with effective maturities longer than three months are classified as marketable securitites.
-Investments consist primarily of commercial paper, bankers acceptances, master notes and corporate debt securities.
-We have classified all our investments in certain debt and equity securities as "available-for-sale", and therefore are recorded at fair value with unrealized gains and losses reported as a separate component of stockholders' equity.
-Realized gains and losses and declines in fair value that are deemed to be other-than-temporary are reflected in earnings.
+We consider all short-term investments that have original maturities of less than three months to be cash equivalents.
+Investments with effective maturities of three months and longer are classified as marketable securities.
+Investments consist primarily of commercial paper, bankers' acceptances, master notes and corporate debt securities.
+We have classified all our investments in certain debt and equity securities as "available-for-sale", and, therefore, they are recorded at fair value with unrealized gains and losses reported as a separate component of stockholders' equity.
+If the fair value of a security is below its carrying value for each trading day for six consecutive months or if its decline is due to a significant adverse event, the impairment is considered to be other-than-temporary.
+Realized gains and losses and declines in fair value that are deemed to be other-than-temporary are reflected in the statement of operations.
 The cost of securities sold is based on the specific identification method.